transloadit/php-sdk/Readme.md

 ### 2. Create a simple end-user upload form

-This example shows you how to create a simple transloadit upload form that redirects back to your site after the upload is done.
+This example shows you how to create a simple Transloadit upload form that redirects back to your site after the upload is done.

 Once the script receives the redirect request, the current status for